Ben Wilson is a leader on ethics, compliance, and diversity and inclusion.

 Under his leadership, Beveridge & Diamond has been recognized as an “Environmental Practice Group of the Year” by Law360 for two years in a row, named “Environmental Firm of the Year” by U.S. News-Best Lawyers, ranked Tier 1 nationwide for Environmental Law and Environmental Litigation by U.S. News-Best Lawyers, included on the National Law Journal’s “Midsize Hot List,” and listed among national leaders in environmental practices by Chambers USA Guide to the Legal Profession.

 Ben has been lead counsel in numerous complex environmental litigation and regulatory matters for major consumer product corporations, retailers, oil and gas companies, municipalities, and developers.
-He serves as the Court-Appointed Monitor for the Duke Energy coal ash spill remediation project and as Deputy Monitor for Emissions & Environmental in the Volkswagen AG emissions proceedings.
+He served as the Court-Appointed Monitor for the Duke Energy coal ash spill remediation project and as Deputy Monitor for Emissions & Environmental in the Volkswagen AG emissions proceedings.
 He previously served as lead counsel at the largest chromium site in the United States.
 Ben also offers deep experience with environmental justice representations and is a recognized leader on diversity and inclusion issues in the legal profession.

 Ben has represented financial bodies on a wide variety of environmental issues pertaining to the sale and ownership of real property, wetlands and Endangered Species Act litigation, and several complex commercial litigation matters.